-The department offers majors with five distinct tracks.
+The department offers majors with four distinct tracks.
 The elementary track concentrates on elementary school teaching, and the secondary track focuses on secondary school teaching in a variety of content areas.
-A third track focuses on middle level education.
-A fourth track prepares students to teach music, art, or world languages in K-12 classrooms.
-The fifth track is a Social Science Education program, which prepares students to teach a range of social science courses at the middle or secondary level.
+A third track prepares students to teach music, art, or world languages in K-12 classrooms.
+The fourth track is a Social Science Education program, which prepares students to teach a range of social science courses at the middle or secondary level.
 Completing the requirements in any of the tracks does not by itself qualify students for teacher certification.
 Students must also be recommended by the department for certification and complete the teacher licensure requirements set by the Illinois State Board of Education Standards.
 These requirements include passing all Illinois Certification Tests.

 As a member of the Associated Colleges of Illinois, the Educational Studies Department also participates in a number of programs focused on preparing teachers for high needs schools.
-For example, majors in the Educational Studies Department have the opportunity to serve as interns during a summer school program for first through twelfth grade students from Chicago Public Schools.
+For example, majors in the Educational Studies Department have the opportunity to serve as interns during a summer school program for first through twelfth grade students from Chicago Public Schools or work in the Knox College4Kids, a summer enrichment program for children in first through eighth grade.
 The interns teach their own group of students while completing professional development activities.
 Teacher candidates can also work with Knox College faculty and area master teachers at Knox College.